syncfusion-content/windowsforms-docs/WindowsForms/SplitContainer/Overview.md

 ---
 layout: post
-title: overview of Windows Forms SplitContainer Control | Syncfusion
+title: Overview of Windows Forms SplitContainer Control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms SplitContainer (SplitContainerAdv) control, its elements and more details.
 platform: WindowsForms
 control: Editors Package